Leecns/outline-bridge-server/README.md

 ### What's Outline?

 [Outline](https://getoutline.org) is a set of proxy tools developed by Google based on the shadowsocks protocol.
+It includes:
-It includes Outline Manager, a desktop application for setting up servers, managing users, and tracking traffic, and Outline Client, a user-friendly app compatible with various mobile and desktop platforms.
+* Outline Manager: A desktop app for setting up servers, managing users, and tracking traffics.

-It originally works as below.
+* Outline Server: A shadowsocks server that will be installed on your servers by the Outline Manager app.
+* Outline Client: A user-friendly and cross-platform app for users.

+The original Outline proxy flow:

 ```
 [Outline Client] <-> [Outline Server] <-> (Internet)